joelthibodeau/dial0g-client/README.md

 ### Technologies ###

-dialog is my second project in General Assembly's Web Development Immersive program.
+dial0g is my second project in General Assembly's Web Development Immersive program.
 I used JavaScript, CSS/Sass, HTML5, jQuery and Bootstrap to build the front-end, and Ruby on Rails along with heroku for the back-end to create this single page application.